 To make a deposit, login to your account and click the “Deposit” link.
 Follow the instructions provided to generate a wallet address and then transfer your desired amount.

 When the funds have cleared, search for the cryptocurrency pair you want to exchange, such as BTC/RISE, and click on “Buy RISE”.
 You can then choose a market or limit order and specify the amount of RISE you want to buy.

-Be sure to review all of the important details of your transaction, including any fees that apply, before finalizing your purchase.
+Be sure to review all the important details of your transaction, including any fees that apply, before finalising your purchase.

 How to sell RISE

 If you want to sell your RISE holdings, search for “RISE” on your chosen crypto exchange and look for the “Sell RISE” link.
 You can then more or less follow the same process as outlined in Step 3, but remember that the exchange won’t list every possible currency pairing, so you may not be able to directly exchange RISE for your desired currency.